danielgalasko/memorableIOSRepos/README.md

 * https://github.com/zipme/RQShineLabel Is a library that animates text by making letters fade in and out like the secret app
 * https://github.com/soffes/SAMGradientView/commit/eec861a80486b5dad5a3fc20e68a1b7de8956a1e - Something about being a nice wrapper around gradients
 * https://github.com/jverdi/JVFloatLabeledTextField allows your textfields to always have placeholder text
+* https://github.com/PavelKatunin/DownloadButton very similar to the iOS App Store download button.
+Love buttons that animate their state

 ##UICollectionView
 * https://github.com/terminatorover/RGCardViewLayout/blob/master/RGCardViewLayout.m is a collection view layout that uses a cool, 3D tinder like effect for swiping cells where they look like cards.
 Also done in the National Geographic App